Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Introduction

 \subsection{Background}

-In the last two decades, the cubic moment of automorphic $L$-functions for the group $GL(2)$ has found plenty of striking applications in number theory.
-These include the landmark result of Conrey-Iwaniec \cite{CI00} and the vast recent extensions by Petrow-Young \cite{PY20, PY23} culminating in the full Weyl-strength subconvexity for all primitive Dirichlet $L$-functions, i.e.,
+Over the past two decades, the cubic moment of $\hbox{GL}(2)$ automorphic $L$-functions (or simply the \emph{cubic moment}) has driven a wave of remarkable applications in number theory.
+Notable among these is the landmark result of Conrey--Iwaniec \cite{CI00}, along with the vast recent developments of Petrow--Young \cite{PY19, PY20, PY23}, culminating in the Weyl-strength subconvexity bounds for Dirichlet $L$-functions of any primitive character $\chi\, (\bmod\ q)$:

-for primitive characters $\chi\ (\bmod\ q)$.
-Readers should consult \cite{Y17, PY19, BK17, AW23, Iv01, Iv02} for applications in other directions --- just to name a few.
+and analogous bounds for $\mathrm{GL}(2)$ $L$-functions in various aspects.
+These advances have far-reaching arithmetic consequences; see, for instance, \cite{Y17, DIT16, FM10, LMY13}.

-An unexpected structural feature the cubic moment of $GL(2)$ $L$-functions is that it is dual to a moment of a very different shape and is of significant interests in classical analytic number theory.
-This type of phenomena was first discovered by Motohashi \cite{Mo93, Mo97} in which an exact identity of the shape
+Structurally, it is striking that the cubic moment of $\hbox{GL}(2)$ $L$-functions is \emph{dual} to the fourth moment of the Riemann zeta function (or the \emph{fourth moment})---a fundamentally different moment that occupies a central place in classical analytic number theory, tracing back to the seminal works of Hardy--Littlewood \cite{HL16} and Ingham \cite{Ing27} in the 1920s.
+This duality was first discovered by Motohashi \cite{Mo93} in the 1990s, who established a deep spectral identity of the form

-was established, where the weight functions for the moments are suppressed and $(***)$ represents certain intricate polar and continuous contributions.
+where $w\mapsto \widetilde{w}$ denotes an intricate integral transform, and $(***)$ encodes a collection of non-trivial arithmetic contributions together with the continuous component.
+This identity is widely regarded as a ``crowning achievement'' in the theory of the Riemann zeta function (\cite{CK15a, CK15b}), and it represents the first and a particularly intriguing (and challenging) instance of \emph{Spectral Reciprocity}.

-To study the cubic moment, one must perform a \textit{spectral inversion} to the identity (\ref{basicmoto}).
-This was only obtained relatively recently by Petrow \cite{Pe15} in the level aspect and Frolenkov \cite{Fr20} in the weight aspect.
-While \cite{Pe15} was built upon the foundation of \cite{CI00} which starts with approximate functional equations followed by relative trace formulae of Petersson/Kuznetsov type, deducing a Motohashi-type identity turned out to require a decent amount of refinements and they are too elaborate to be described here.
-The relevant analytic machinery was developed in various ways and aspects by a number of authors, e.g., \cite{Bl12b, Li11, Y17, KPY19}.
+To study the cubic moment, one proceeds by \textit{inverting} the transform $w\mapsto \widetilde{w}$ and the identity (\ref{basicmoto}).
+This was achieved to some extent (i.e., without revealing the underlying fourth moment) by Ivi\'{c} \cite{Iv01}, and Motohashi sketched a formal derivation in his note \cite{Mot99}.
+Proving a spectrally inverted Motohashi-type formula, even in approximate form, requires substantial refinements of the techniques of \cite{CI00} and \cite{Iv01}.
+Such refinements were obtained only relatively recently by Petrow \cite{Pe15} and Frolenkov \cite{Fr20}, both via relative trace formulae.
+The relevant analytic machinery has been developed in various ways, e.g., \cite{Bl12b, Li11, Y17, JM05, Qi24, KPY19}.

-\subsection{Moment Conjectures}
+\subsection{Moment conjectures}